 Many patients fear Lexington root canals more than any other dental procedure.
 You shouldn’t, though.
 In truth, it is a fairly simple procedure that relieves root canal pain caused by an infection inside your tooth.
 In our dental office, there’s nothing to fear because:

 - Several of our dentists have advanced training in endodontics, a dental specialty focused on treating issues related to the pulp inside teeth.

-- We use rotary endodontics, electric tools that make the process faster and more precise and eliminate unpleasant noise.
+- We use rotary endodontics, electric equipment that makes the process faster and more precise while eliminating unpleasant noise.

 - You can choose from three kinds of dental sedation, so you’ll remain comfortable and relaxed throughout the procedure.

 If you have a toothache and suspect you may need a root canal procedure, call Beaumont Family Dentistry today at 859-554-1772 to schedule an appointment.

 Get a Root Canal Procedure in a Single Visit

 Chances are, you’ll be surprised by how simple a root canal procedure can be.
 After your dentist numbs the area with a local anesthetic, he or she will create a small hole on the surface of your tooth.
 The infected dental pulp is removed through this small opening, then the root canals inside your tooth are disinfected.
 The final steps are adding a material called gutta-percha to fill the gap left by the removed pulp, and sealing your teeth to protect from further infection.

 We may recommend placing a dental crown on the tooth as a final step to restore it.
 You can even get your crown on the same day as the root canal, thanks to our CEREC technology.
 Once your crown is fitted, your tooth can no longer feel pain and is free from infection.

 Relax With Dental Sedation If You Need It